 Cramped spaces make for challenging workshops

-Give yourself the opportunity to learn and to grow without creating obstacles for yourself.
-Limit the number obstacles you will face by being deliberate in managing your workspace.
+Allow yourself to learn and to grow without creating obstacles for yourself.
+Limit the number of obstacles you will face by being deliberate in managing your workspace.

-Your success in building will be the direct result of your choices and actions.
-Choose to feast like a king upon the fruits of your labor.
+Your success in building cigar box guitars is the direct result of your choices and actions.
 Choose to make the most of your cramped workspace and get building.

 The secret of happiness, you see, is not found in seeking more, but in developing the capacity to enjoy less. -Socrates